 1.2.4 to participate in a Competitive Dialogue; or

-1.2.5 to qualify for a Dynamic Purchasing System (DPS).
+1.2.5 to qualify for a Dynamic Purchasing System (DPS)

 1.3 “You”, “Your organisation”, “Supplier”, “Provider”, or “Service provider” means the body completing these questions – i.e., the legal entity seeking to be invited to the next stage of the procurement process and responsible for the information provided.
 The ‘Supplier’ is intended to cover any economic operator as defined by the Public Contract Regulations 2015 and could be a registered company; charitable organisation; Voluntary Community and Social Enterprise (VCSE); Special Purpose Vehicle; or other form of entity.